core-laboratories/payto/docs/scheme.md

 ### IBAN

 The IBAN field specifies the IBAN for the transaction.
 The IBAN is the International Bank Account Number.
-The IBAN is required field.
+The IBAN is a required field.

 Supported payment types: